moshejasper/kindisperse/README.md

 integer multiple of parent-offspring dispersal events.
 It is this phasing that enables the extraction of a ‘pure’ effective dispersal estimate, via the additive property of variance.
-Other examples of phased relationships include half sibling larvae to half cousin larvae (one cycle), full libling larvae to second cousin larvae (two cycles), or even (for mosquitoes) full sibling larvae to second cousin ovipositing adults (three cycles).
+Other examples of phased relationships include half sibling immatures to half cousin immatures (one cycle), full sibling immatures to second cousin immatures (two cycles), or even (for mosquitoes) full sibling immatures to second cousin ovipositing adults (three cycles).

 Further details can be found in [Jasper et al. (2019)](https://doi.org/10.1111/1755-0998.13043) “A genomic approach